 For a free legal consultation, call 800-537-8185

-Although wearing a helmet visor is advised for certain types of motorcycle riding, this is not a requirement according to Alabama law.
+If you opt for an open-face helmet, wearing a helmet visor is advised for certain types of motorcycle riding, but it is not a requirement according to Alabama law.

 Official Motorcycle Helmet Suggestions